Home Economy Business Patanjali Foods shares dip as SC bars ayurvedic advertisements

 0

-Shares of Patanjali tumbled 3.91 percent during Wednesday's trading session, hitting a low of Rs 1,556.80.
-The decline ensued after the Supreme Court's directive barred Patanjali Ayurved from disseminating advertisements promoting its traditional Ayurvedic medicines purporting to cure certain illnesses.
+Shares of Patanjali Foods tumbled 3.91 percent during Wednesday's trading session, hitting a low of Rs 1,556.80.
+The decline ensued after the Supreme 's directive barred Patanjali Ayurved from disseminating advertisements promoting its traditional Ayurvedic medicines purporting to cure certain illnesses.
 Patanjali Foods, a subsidiary of Patanjali Ayurved co-founded by yoga guru Ramdev, witnessed this downturn.

-The apex court's ruling emerged amid an ongoing legal feud with the Indian Medical Association (IMA), which Patanjali of demeaning conventional medical practices.
+The apex court's ruling emerged amid an ongoing legal feud with the Indian Medical Association (), which accused Patanjali of demeaning conventional medical practices.
 Patanjali had assured the court last year that it would refrain from releasing ads making casual claims about medicinal effectiveness.
 However, the court found Patanjali in breach of this commitment.

 In response, Patanjali Foods clarified in a BSE filing that the Supreme Court's order does not pertain to its operations.
-Emphasizing its status as an independent listed entity operating solely in the edible oil and FMCG sector, the company asserted that the court's observations would not impact its day-to-day business or financial performance.
+Emphasizing its as an independent listed entity operating solely in the edible oil and food FMCG sector, the company asserted that the court's observations would not impact its day-to-day business or financial performance.

 Despite this assurance, Patanjali Foods' stock plummeted to Rs 1,556.80, marking a 10.58 percent decline from its one-year peak of Rs 1,741 attained earlier this month on February 16.